-As a result, humans get a continuous flow of information in digital form, which leads to the acceleration and improvement of operational accuracy and the a required consequent reduction of staff.
+As a result, humans get a continuous flow of information in digital form, which leads to the acceleration and improvement of operational accuracy and a consequent reduction of staff.
 Digitalization creates a foundation for operation automation and digitization.
-Digitalization means adding to interactions, communications, business functions, and business models, often leading to a digital and physical fusion, as in omnichannel customer service, integrated marketing, or smart manufacturing with a mix of autonomous, semi-autonomous, and manual operations (Kidder & Wallace, & Kidder, 2019).
+Digitalization means adding to interactions, communications, business functions, and business models, often leading to a digital and physical fusion, as in omnichannel customer service, integrated marketing, or smart manufacturing with a mix of autonomous, semi-autonomous, and manual operations (Kidder & Wallace, 2019).
 So, digitization is the improvement of business functions and processes with digital technology and digital data.
 The basis of digital processes is the use of detailed analysis to manage the company's operations.
-On the discussion about dDigitizing production or digitizing marketing, which means that many functions and operations will be carried out without human participation.
+Digitizing production or digitizing marketing means that many functions and operations will be carried out without human participation.

 Digitalization lays the foundation for the transition to digital business.
 Digital transformation is a transition to a digital business, a complex transformation of business activities, processes, models, and employee competencies to take advantage of digital opportunities.
 Oftentimes, digital transformation leads to the emergence of new markets, new consumers, and new businesses.
-A dDetail about the stages of digital transformation is are presented in the study of by Ardolino et al. (2017).
+Detail about the stages of digital transformation is presented in the study by Ardolino et al. (2017).

-It aimed dDigitalization and digital transformation are aimed at achieving goals including the use of digital information, sensory interaction with devices, managing customer experience, providing cybersecurity, automating operations and decision-making, and using external and internal social networks (Bubnov, Kopilevich, & Istomina Bubnov et al., 2021).
+Digitalization and digital transformation are aimed at achieving goals including the use of digital information, sensory interaction with devices, managing customer experience, providing cybersecurity, automating operations and decision-making, and using external and internal social networks (Bubnov, Kopilevich, & Istomina, 2021).

 Broader global trends have affected companies of all sizes.
 Globalization and the evolution of e-commerce have opened up growth opportunities, but present challenges, such as visibility and complexity of supply chains, at the same time.
-The widespread use of the Iinternet has made customers impatient both in retail, which is a business-to-customer (B2C) segment, and the business-to-business (B2B) segment.
-The future comprises forecasting the impact of e-commerce on wholesale, retail, and distribution, as well as the blending of the offline and online worlds, and the growing-growth of home delivery alternatives.
-Future consumers do not want to wait for themand want to order and receive products as soon as possible, and companies must answer this challenge (Farahani-et-al., Meier & Wilke, 2017).
-Consumer buying behaviour and demand patterns are influenced by high Internet penetration rates, constant accessibility of new information, and possible comparisons of product features and prices (Accenture, 2015Bigne, Ruiz, & Sanz 2005).
-High levels of Linternet penetration have changed consumer purchasing behaviour and demand patterns, placing heavy pressure on supply chain managers.
-Farahani, Meier & Wilkeet-al. (2015) identified the following challenges and trends for the next few years: globalization and sales growth, supply chain visibility, process standardization; and automation, supply chain collaboration, flexibility in responding to volatile markets, innovation, and new business models.
+The widespread use of the Internet has made customers impatient both in retail, which is a business-to-customer (B2C) segment, and the business-to-business (B2B) segment.
+The future comprises forecasting the impact of e-commerce on wholesale, retail, and distribution, as well as the blending of the offline and online worlds, and the growth of home delivery alternatives.
+Future consumers do not want to wait and want to order and receive products as soon as possible, and companies must answer this challenge (Farahani, Meier & Wilke, 2017).
+Consumer buying behaviour and demand patterns are influenced by high Internet penetration rates, constant accessibility of new information, and possible comparisons of product features and prices (Bigne, Ruiz & Sanz, 2005).
+High levels of Internet penetration have changed consumer purchasing behaviour and demand patterns, placing heavy pressure on supply chain managers.
+Farahani, Meier & Wilke (2015) identified the following challenges and trends for the next few years: globalization and sales growth, supply chain visibility, process standardization and automation, supply chain collaboration, flexibility in responding to volatile markets, innovation, and new business models.

 Emerging technologies are expected to provide answers to some of the most significant challenges in Supply Chain Management (SCM), leading to reduced costs and complexity, increased volume flexibility, or improved service level management.
-Figure 1 has shownshows some selected digital technology innovations that will have many impacts on SCM practices.
+Figure 1 shows some selected digital technology innovations that will have many impacts on SCM practices.